kwtucker/forgitWeb/README.md

 ```

 ### config.json ( needs to be at root level in project
-  fill in your own values
+  * Fill in your own values
 ```json
 {
     "SessionSecret": "string",